Rodney Thomas

-Rodney Dejuane Thomas (March 30, 1973 – June 14, 2014) was a professional American football player who played running back for seven seasons for the Houston Oilers/Tennessee Titans, and Atlanta Falcons.
+Rodney Dejuane Thomas (March 30, 1973 – June 14, 2014) was an American professional football player who was a running back for seven seasons for the Houston Oilers/Tennessee Titans and Atlanta Falcons of the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was selected by the Oilers in the third round of the 1995 NFL draft.
 Thomas was the cousin of former NFL safety Terrence Kiel.